-The test also indicates your soil's pH level -- the relative acidity or alkalinity -- that affects how plants take up nutrients and thrive.
-Soil pH ranges from 1.0 (acid) to 14.0 (highly alkaline), with 7 being neutral.
-In certain regions, soil is typically more acid (in rainy regions) or more alkaline (in desert areas) and needs to be amended accordingly for plants to thrive.
+A soil test has been noted by successful gardeners to be the most efficient and money-saving step toward better gardening.
+A soil test indicates your soil's pH level—the relative acidity or alkalinity—which affects how plants take up nutrients and thrive.
+Soil pH ranges from 1.0 (highly acidic) to 14.0 (highly alkaline), with 7 being neutral.
+In rainy regions, soil is typically more acidic; in desert areas, soil is more alkaline.
+Soil in these areas needs to be amended accordingly for plants to thrive.

 To raise too-low pH (acidic): Add lime, dolomite limestone, or wood ashes.

 To lower too-high pH (alkaline): Add horticultural sulfur, composted oak leaves, or pine needles.

 To begin, collect soil from six different areas around your garden, using a trowel.
 In each area, dig 6 inches deep to remove your samples of soil, ensuring that you're not collecting any roots, mulch, or stones.
 You'll only need about a teaspoon of soil from each area.

 Step 2: Mix Samples